Hugo-Freitas/Hugo-Freitas/README.md

 # 💫 About Me:
 👯 I’m looking for a job in data science or data analysis<br>
+🔭 Check out my CV in the “Hugo-Freitas” repo"<br>

 # 💻 Tech Stack: